 Total intends to destroy the Local Council 1 court and administrative offices.

 The whole problem revolves around oil in the land.
 Total must pass through people’s land to access oil.
 But people are not treated with respect to their dignity, their property rights are infringed upon.
 It is either little or no compensation.
 Compensation rates are low.
-There is under-valuation of the property and crops encroached upon.
+There is an under-valuation of the property and crops encroached upon.
 No meaningful consultation is done before decisions that adversely affect the community regarding their land and property.

 It is the unanimous conclusion of our legal team; Kiiza & Mugisha Advocates, that the requests of the people we met for urgent legal intervention to fight their displacement and expropriation of land without fair, adequate prior compensation; and violations of associated human rights are valid.
 We guaranteed our legal support going forward.